-HOUSTON: Alley Theatre has announced five productions of their 2020-21 season, including a new musical from Duncan Sheik.
+HOUSTON: Alley Theatre has announced five productions of their 2020-21 season, including two productions that were initially cancelled because of the coronavirus.

 Opening this summer will be Clue (July 24-Sept.
 6), written by Sandy Rustin with additional material by Hunter Foster and Eric Price.
 The play is based on the Hasbro board game and Paramount Pictures movie by the same name.
 Brandon Weinbrenner will direct this classic whodunit.